Doubly Optimal No-Regret Online Learning in Strongly Monotone Games with Bandit Feedback: Imperfect Bandit Feedback

-The above conditions are satisfied by a broad range of error processes, including all compactly supported distributions\footnote{In particular, we will not be assuming i.i.d. errors; this point is crucial for applications to distributed control where measurements are typically correlated with the state of the system.}; further, many applications in operations research, control, network theory, and machine learning can be used as motivations for the bounded noise framework. \begin{theorem} Suppose that $x^\star \in \XCal$ is a unique Nash equilibrium of a smooth and $\lambda$-strongly monotone game.
-Each payoff function $u_i$ satisfies that $|u_i(x)| \leq L$ for all $x \in \XCal$.
-If each player follows Algorithm~\ref{Alg:MA} with parameters $\eta_t = \tfrac{1}{2n(L+\sigma)\sqrt{t}}$ and $\xi_{i, t} > 0$ satisfies the aforementioned statistical hypotheses (almost surely), we have
+The above conditions are satisfied by a broad range of error processes, including all compactly supported distributions (In particular, we will not be assuming i.i.d. errors; this point is crucial for applications to distributed control where measurements are typically correlated with the state of the system); further, many applications in operations research, control, network theory, and machine learning can be used as motivations for the bounded noise framework. \begin{theorem} Suppose that $x^\star \in \XCal$ is a unique Nash equilibrium of a smooth and $(\beta, \{\lambda_i\}_{i \in \NCal})$-strongly monotone game.
+Each function $u_i$ satisfies that $|u_i(x)| \leq L$ for all $x \in \XCal$.
+If $T \geq 1$ is fixed and each player employs Algorithm~\ref{Alg:MA} with imperfect bandit feedback where $\xi_{i, t} > 0$ satisfies the above statistical hypotheses (almost surely) and the stepsize choice of $\eta_t = \tfrac{1}{2n(L+\sigma)\sqrt{t}}$, we have